gersteinlab/cbb752b23/info.md

 ## General Course Policy

 ### First Meeting
 The first lecture will be held on Wed.
-Jun 19th, 2022.
+Jan 26th, 2022.

 ### Grading Policy
 We expect that this year the weighting scheme will be to a first approximation: